Melania Trump denounces violence but calls ‘passion’ of Trump supporters ‘inspiring’

 The essay expressed no acknowledgment of her family’s role in the events of Wednesday, the culmination of two months of false claims of election theft by President Trump.

 In her letter, Melania Trump does not attribute the tragic events to anyone in particular, saying only that she is “disappointed and disheartened with what happened last week” and she condemns the violence.
 She says she prays for the families of those who died and asks that we “look at things from all perspectives.”
-She seems to see a silver lining in last week’s events, writing, “It is inspiring to see that so many have found a passion and enthusiasm in participating in an election.”
+She seems to see a silver lining, writing, “It is inspiring to see that so many have found a passion and enthusiasm in participating in an election.”

 During the short-lived insurrection, the first lady was overseeing a photo shoot of rugs, furniture and decorative objects in the White House — perhaps for a coffee-table book about her restoration efforts that she has expressed interest in writing, CNN reported.
 She continued on with the shoot, according to CNN, even as staff and members of the press asked if she would be issuing a statement asking for calm, as she had done during the Black Lives Matter protests this summer.
 Stephanie Grisham, the first lady’s spokeswoman, announced her resignation that evening, as did another member of the first lady’s staff, Anna Cristina “Rickie” Niceta, the White House social secretary.